 Primary sources (in any format) serve as important resources for Vassar's curriculum.
 When new opportunities to purchase large collections of source material (usually offered as digital collections) arise, consideration will be given to the acquisition of these materials when they augment Vassar's collections (and especially when they fill gaps in Vassar's legacy print primary source holdings).
 When a resource exists both in microtext and digital formats, priority will be given to the digital resource.
 The Library also works with the Center for Research Libraries and its collection program in order to create an integrated approach to collecting such materials.

-Ordinarily, the Library does not collect computer manuals for use in computer labs or textbooks required for purchase by students.
 The Library generally does not buy audiovisual material for language training.
-Rare exceptions do occur; faculty members should consult with their liaison and the Collection Development Librarian with questions.
+Rare exceptions do occur; faculty members should consult with their liaison and the Head of Collections and Discovery with questions.
 The Library purchases films/video for use in the curriculum.
 See the separate policy specifically related to Film and Video Collection Development for collecting guidelines in that format.

 Continuing commitments in the form of journal subscriptions (online or print), databases, newspapers (print, electronic, and/or microform) and other ongoing resources are a yearly commitment of funds, library staff time, and (perhaps) shelving space.
 They also represent a regular rise in cost on a yearly basis, usually between 5-10%.
 The Library usually begins new continuing commitments only when an ongoing curricular need has been identified.
 In addition, the Library is committed to funding subscriptions in only one format, primarily electronic (when available).
 When acquiring electronic resources, the Library will seek contractual assurances that Vassar will retain perpetual archival access to the resource.
 Vassar will make sure that its publishing partners understand the importance of archiving as a criterion for acquiring or licensing an electronic resource.
 The Library is committed to this principle and demonstrates this by financially supporting the Portico journal archiving program and seeking out publishers who participate in Portico.